terraform-ibm-modules/terraform-ibm-observability-agents/README.md

 For more information, see [Configuration for Kubernetes Metadata Filtering](https://github.com/logdna/logdna-agent-v2/blob/3.8/docs/KUBERNETES.md#configuration-for-kubernetes-metadata-filtering).

-### Required IAM access policies
+### Required IAM Access Policies
-You need the following permissions to run this module.
+You need the following permissions to run this module:

 - IAM Services
   - **IBM Cloud Activity Tracker** service